whitequark/blog/source/_posts/2012-05-06-reaching-the-limits-of-adobe-stupidity.markdown

    0031                  Jump   +32  ; Jump to rethrow
 {% endcodeblock %}

-As you see, the opcodes at addresses 0025 and 0026 are invalid because they try to pop an object from an empty stack.
+As you see, the opcode at addresses 0025 is invalid because it tries to pop an object from an empty stack.
 The virtual machine actually recognizes the `finally` clause _by encountering these invalid opcodes_.
 Think about it a little longer, and you'll go insane.

 Also, the _recommended_ way to flow control after a `finally` statement is... using `lookupswitch` opcode.
 The `PushByte -1` is actually a mark for that `lookupswitch` trampoline which makes it jump to a rethrow entry point.